John's traveled since the 70's. Europe, Africa and is now in Central America. He shares his experiences and unusual places he visits.

-Here's a few of the sites I've used to find month long (or longer) accommodations.
-I've been with the results from all these websites.
+Here's a few of the sites I've used to find month-long (or longer) accommodations.
+I've been happy with the results from all these websites.

-(All these sites are worldwide - not limited to Central America and Mexico.
-Jut like in Fl. or Az., prices go up when winter hits the north.
-They will also go up at Easter time)
+(All these sites are worldwide, not limited to Central America and Mexico.
+Just like in Florida or Arizona, prices go up when winter hits the north.
+They will also go up at Easter time.)

 This is an excellent way to start your search for an apartment or home.
 Begin your investigation of the town you're thinking about moving to, here.